Vietnamese boat people

-The legacy of destruction left by the Vietnam War, combined with policies and repressive actions by the Vietnamese government, economic sanctions, and further conflicts such as the Third Indochina War with neighboring countries caused an international humanitarian crisis, with Southeast Asian countries increasingly unwilling to accept more boat people.
-After negotiations and an international conference in 1979, Vietnam agreed to limit the flow of people leaving the country.
-The Southeast Asian countries agreed to admit the boat people temporarily, and the rest of the world, especially more developed countries, agreed to assume most of the costs of caring for the boat people and resettle them in their countries.

-From refugee camps in Southeast Asia, the great majority of boat people were resettled in more developed countries.
-Significant numbers resettled in the United States, Canada, Italy, Australia, France, West Germany, and the United Kingdom.
-Several tens of thousands were repatriated to Vietnam, either voluntarily or involuntarily.
-Programs and facilities to carry out resettlement included the Orderly Departure Program, the Philippine Refugee Processing Center, and the Comprehensive Plan of Action.
+The boat people's first destinations were Hong Kong and the Southeast Asian locations of Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
+Southeast Asian countries grew increasingly unwilling to accept additional arrivals.
+Following negotiations and an international conference in 1979, Vietnam agreed to limit departures.
+Southeast Asian countries agreed to grant temporary asylum, while more developed countries assumed most resettlement responsibilities and costs.
+Consequently, from refugee camps in Southeast Asia, the great majority of boat people were resettled in the United States, Canada, Italy, Australia, France, West Germany, and the United Kingdom.
+Several tens of thousands were repatriated to Vietnam.
+The UNHCR coordinated initiatives such as the Orderly Departure Program, the Philippine Refugee Processing Center, and the Comprehensive Plan of Action to facilitate resettlement.